Formula E: Spark SRT05e ("Gen2 car")

-Gen3 car (from 2022)
+Gen3 car (2022-2023 to 2025-2026)

-The Gen3 Formula E car was unveiled to the public at the 2022 Monaco ePrix, for use in the ninth Formula E season (2022–23).
-Power levels for the car are expected to be 350 kW in qualifying and 300 kW in the race, while regeneration levels will be allowed on both front (250 kW) and rear (350 kW) axles for a maximum of 600 kW recovery under braking.
+The Gen3 Formula E car was unveiled to the public at the 2022 Monaco ePrix, for use in the ninth Formula E season (2022–23) onwards.
+Power levels for the car are 350 kW in qualifying and 300 kW in the race, while regeneration is allowed on both front (250 kW) and rear (350 kW) axles for a maximum of 600 kW recovery under braking.
 Regenerative braking could provide 40% of the total energy used within a race.

-The estimated top speed will be 322 km/h (200 mph).
-The battery will also be designed to be able to handle "flash-charging" at rates of up to 600 kW, allowing pitstop recharging into the championship for the first time.
+The estimated top speed is 322 km/h (200 mph).
+The battery is also designed to be able to handle "ultra-fast charging" at rates of up to 600 kW, allowing pitstop recharging into the championship for the first time.
 The wheelbase has been reduced from 3100 mm to 2970 mm and the weight reduced to 760 kg.

-In July 2020 it was announced that Spark Racing Technology would build the chassis and supply the front axle MGU, Williams Advanced Engineering would supply the battery, and Hankook would supply all-weather tires incorporating bio-material and sustainable rubber.
+Spark Racing Technology builds the chassis and supplies the front axle MGU, Williams Advanced Engineering supplies the battery, and Hankook supplies all-weather tyres incorporating bio-material and sustainable rubber.

+Gen4 car (from 2026)

+The development of the Gen4 era of Formula E is already underway, with the extensive GenEVO programme, the championship’s development car.
+The intention is to introduce the new Gen4 car into the championship from Season 13 (2026–27) for the Gen4 era.

+Teams and manufacturers expressed interest in the Gen4 era in early 2024, with the idea that many of the current championship teams will sign for all four years.
+Jaguar Racing is advancing in the field of Gen4 cars with by setting up a specialised Mechatronics unit under the supervision of Muin Ahmad, who recently led the development of the twin battery system of Formula E Cars.

+The Gen4 car for Formula E was officially unveiled on November 5, 2025, with the championship describing it as a “trailblazer” for the series.
+The vehicle is designed to deliver a significant performance uplift compared to the preceding Gen3 specification.
+Among its headline figures are a peak power output of 600 kW in qualifying and attack mode, 450 kW during races with permanent all-wheel-drive, a power increase of 50 percent over the Gen3 Evo model.
+The Gen4 car's increased power, downforce, and tire grip is expected to allow it to exceed the pace of the contemporary Formula 2 car.